-- 1) Introduction Section, adds clarifying language of the relationship between the Unified State Authorization Agreement "Unified Agreement" and SARA Policy Manual to confirm SARA Policy Manual as current policy document. - 2) Version 20.1 includes consistent use of "not-for-profit" and "independent" rather than "private" when describing a type of institution - 3) Section 2.5(c), affirms state responsibility to make timely confirmation of federal financial responsibility scores to determine eligibility to participate in SARA. - 4) Section 2.5(d), the state is to use the Department provided calculation methodology that matches the institution's sector - 5) 1 Section 3.1(i), clarification to add the language - "from a facility located in a SARA member state.
-The section now reads, "To be eligible for delivery under SARA policies, distance education must be offered under the oversight authority of a SARA member state from a facility located in a SARA member state." - 6) Section 3.2, adds two additional provisional status possibilities. - 7) Section 3.4, adds section for SARA eligibility following change in ownership. - 8) Section 4.6, Explanatory Notes, N1, removed word as amended in 2010 as clarification. - 9) Section 5.2 (a and b), align new Federal Regulation language on the use of word "located" verses "resides.

-- 10) Section 5.2, removes section referencing 2019 Ed rules being delayed. - 11) Section 6.1, recommends that states determine consequences for institutional failure to report enrollment data.

-June 30, 2020
+27) Section 5.5(c), Third-party providers, "test prep", promotion of "Explanatory Note" to policy language.
+28) Section 5.6(b), Veterans Affairs, promotion of "Explanatory Note" to policy language.
+29) Section 8.3, Consideration of significant modifications of SARA policies, added additional language.
+January 1, 2020 1) Introduction Section, adds clarifying language of the relationship between the Unified State Authorization Agreement "Unified Agreement" and SARA Policy Manual to confirm SARA Policy Manual as current policy document.
+2) Version 20.1 includes consistent use of "not-for-profit" and "independent" rather than "private" when describing a type of institution 3) Section 2.5(c), affirms state responsibility to make timely confirmation of federal financial responsibility scores to determine eligibility to participate in SARA.
+4) Section 2.5(d), the state is to use the Department provided calculation methodology that matches the institution's sector 5) 1 Section 3.1(i), clarification to add the language "from a facility located in a SARA member state.
+The section now reads, "To be eligible for delivery under SARA policies, distance education must be offered under the oversight authority of a SARA member state from a facility located in a SARA member state."
+6) Section 3.2, adds two additional provisional status possibilities.
+7) Section 3.4, adds section for SARA eligibility following change in ownership.
+8) Section 5.2 (a and b), align new Federal Regulation language on the use of word "located" verses "resides.
+10) Section 5.2, removes section referencing 2019 Ed rules being delayed.
+11) Section 6.1, recommends that states determine consequences for institutional failure to report enrollment data.
+June 30, 2020 Section 2.5(c) clarification on the need of review of institutions with a federal financial responsibility composite score between 1.0 and 1.5.
+Section 2.5(d) clarification of language regarding to which agency or body an institution may appeal a decision regarding participation in SARA.
+Section 2.5(h)(1) adjusted to align with Federal Regulations that were inadvertently left out of the SARA Policy Manual.